brbenji/focus/README.md

 run through as many **repititions** as you wish.

-I built this to time out my work sessions, meditations, and exercises.
+I built this to time out my work sessions, meditations, and exercises. q234
 > ### note to hackathon
-> at the time of deadline (before midnight jan 8) this app was incomplete, and a little disappointing. since the deadline I've worked on a separate branch > called [post-deadline](https://github.com/brbenji/focus/tree/post-deadline) and was able to craft a much more functional version.
+> at the time of deadline, midnight jan 8, this app was incomplete and a little disappointing. since the deadline I've worked on a separate branch  called [post-deadline](https://github.com/brbenji/focus/tree/post-deadline) and was able to craft a much more functional version.
 >
-> this more complete version is live and public at [moon.howm.art/focus](https://moon.howm.art/focus) and the version of **%focus** being distributed by my > moon **~sogtux-bolmel-nordus-mocwyl**.
+> this more complete version is live and public at [moon.howm.art/focus](https://moon.howm.art/focus) and the version of **%focus** being distributed by my  moon **~sogtux-bolmel-nordus-mocwyl**.
 >
-> I just wanted to clear and obvious about the difference between the on-time and submitted version of **%focus** versus the latest version live and > > > > distributed.
+> I just wanted to be clear and obvious about the difference between the on-time and submitted version of **%focus** versus the latest version live and distributed. beyond today, jan 11th, I won't reflect any new changes in the live or distributed version, until after the hackathon finale.
 >
 > thank you for your time!